 As we inhale, the lungs transform air qi and send it downwards along with assisting the movement of Qi and fluid around the body.
 This is their descending function.
 On exhalation, our lungs force impure air out.
 When our lungs are working properly, this process goes virtually unnoticed.
 When an imbalance occurs, symptoms such as cough, asthma and shortness of breath occur.
 When the lungs fail to disseminate properly, edema in the upper body and/or trouble urinating may occur.

-The lungs govern the skin, sweat and body hair which are all important in defending the lungs.
+The Lungs in TCM govern the skin, sweat and body hair which are all important in defending the lungs.
 Sitting atop the organs, the lungs ‘sprinkle mist’ to all other organs (the lungs force liquid water down while water vapour or mist is circulated).
 Dry lungs irritate us and when the lung is imbalanced, this moisture can dry up manifesting in other internal organs or the skin also.
 Because it meets external air, the lungs are particularly at risk from heat, damp, dryness and fire and these are all commonly found combined with wind.
 Restoring balance to the lungs can be an integral part of any treatment protocol.
 It is worth remembering that not only can the pernicious influences affect the lungs but the seven emotions can also unbalance their smooth operation.

-When evil wind is present in the lung, the nose will be congested.
+When evil wind is present in the Lung, the nose will be congested.

 When the lungs are dry, the skin and face will appear withered.